 HPV causes 12,000 cases of cervical cancer each year in the USA.
-Anyone with a cervix (CIS women and transgender men) should visit a trusted health care provider each year and discuss cancer screening.
+Anyone with a cervix (CIS women and transmen) should visit a trusted health care provider each year for an exam to detect cancer or pre-cancer.
 PAP testing is recommended starting at age 21, and PAP with HPV co-testing starts at age 30.
-Primary HPV Screening might also be an option to become available as well.
 Screening schedules are based on PAP and HPV history, age, and risk.

-It is essential for lesbians to be screened for cervical cancer.
-Lesbians have an inaccurate self-perceived lower risk of HPV and cancer because they do not have sex with men.
+It is essential for lesbians to be screened for

+cervical cancer.
+Lesbians have a self-perceived (and inaccurate) lower risk of HPV and cancer because they do not have sex with men.
 They therefore often have lower cervical cancer screening rates.
 However, lesbians can be exposed to HPV through intimate skin contact, manual intercourse, and sharing intimate toys.